cjoan75/PSTools/README.md

 create_rpt - Create a report based on the findings of named spreadsheets. (obsolete)

-Get-AntiVirus - Identifies the antivirus running on a host
+Get-AntiApp - Identifies the antivirus running on a host

-Get-COM15 - Identifies what communication port a device is attached to.
+Get-Port - Identifies what communication port a device is attached to.
 Default is COM15.

 Get-DumpWER - Identify if a Windows Error Report (i.e., dump) exists on the register